 Knees play a major role in our mobility.
 While it’s normal to experience wear and tear as we age, it is still vital to adopt good habits to maintain your knee health from early on.
 Some ways to look after your knees include losing weight, building muscle strength, and exercising smartly, which means not exceeding your body’s limit and switching to lower-impact activities if necessary.

 If you experience knee pain, treatments in Singapore will range from medication, physical therapy and injections to partial or total knee replacement surgery.
-Hence, taking good care of your knee joints or seeking medical help early can help prevent knee pain and prolong the healthy function of your knees.
+Hence, taking good care of your knee joints or seeking medical help early from an orthopaedic clinic in Singapore can help prevent knee pain and prolong the healthy function of your knees.
 For more information on knee conditions and treatments, please reach out to us at OrthofootMD.